kaushik-holla/market_campaign_analysis/README.md

 ## Folder Structure
 - `data/`: Contains the datasets.
 - `notebooks/`: Contains Jupyter Notebooks for each step of the analysis.
-- `scripts/`: Contains .py scripts used for data processing, analysis and building predictive models.
 - `models/`: Contains saved models.
-- `results/`: Contains generated figures and results from the analysis.

 ## Data Description